EricDinging/Propius/README.md

 # Propius
 Propius is a Federated Learning resource manager, capable of efficiently schedule devices in a multi-job setting, with the goal of reducing average job completion time.
 ## Install
+- If your machine has GPU and you want to use CUDA, check [this](https://askubuntu.com/questions/799184/how-can-i-install-cuda-on-ubuntu-16-04)
 - Download anaconda if not installed
     ```bash
     $ wget https://repo.anaconda.com/archive/Anaconda3-2023.03-1-Linux-x86_64.sh